Probation procedure for academic staff

 - Engagement

-During this academic probationary period, the probationer will receive support from a Probationary Adviser, their Assistant Dean (if this is not the same person) and the Executive Dean.
+During this academic probationary period, the probationer will receive support from a Probationary Adviser, their Head of School or Line Manager (if this is not the same person) and the Executive Dean.
+For those appointed at the level of Senior Lecturer, Reader or Professor, typically the Head of School (or other line manager as appropriate) will be the designated probationary advisor.

-It is the role of the probationer, Assistant Dean and Probationary Adviser to ensure that they are familiar with the academic probation procedures and that they comply with the probation scheme’s requirements.
+It is the role of the probationer, Head of School (or other line manager as appropriate) and Probationary Adviser to ensure that they are familiar with the academic probation procedures and that they comply with the probation scheme’s requirements.

-A link to this procedure will be given to the probationer within their contract of employment.
+A link to this procedure will be given to the probationer within their terms and conditions of employment.

-The Human Resources Business Partnering Team is available to provide guidance and direction to Assistant Deans, Executive Deans and Probationary Advisers in the implementation of all stages of the Academic Probation Procedure and to provide advice and support throughout the whole process, including the Appeal Procedure.
+The Human Resources Business Partnering Team and the faculty central administrative team, who support this process, are available to provide guidance to the faculty in the implementation of all stages of the Academic Probation Procedure and to provide advice and support throughout the whole process, including the Appeal Procedure.

 PROBATIONARY ADVISER

-The Executive Dean is responsible for appointing an experienced academic member of the school to be the probationer’s designated Probationary Adviser for the period of their academic probation, and informing the relevant Assistant HR Business Partner within 15 days of the appointment of the probationer.
+The Head of School is responsible for appointing an experienced academic member of the school to be the probationer’s designated Probationary Adviser for the period of their academic probation.

-In the event of the Probationary Adviser leaving the College or being absent on leave for a term or more, the Assistant Dean shall ask the Executive Dean to appoint a new or temporary Probationary Adviser and notify the probationer and the relevant Assistant HR Business Partner of this change.
+In the event of the Probationary Adviser leaving the College or being absent on leave for a term or more, a new or temporary Probationary Adviser will be appointed by the Head of School and the probationer notified.

 The appointed Probationary Adviser shall provide guidance and support to the probationer as noted in the ‘Role of the Probationary Adviser’ Guidance (see Appendix A).

-It is recommended that discussions between the Probationary Adviser and probationer regarding the above points should take place formally at least every three months during the first year of appointment, every six months thereafter, and informally on a more frequent basis.
-The feedback discussions should highlight areas where the probationer is doing well and areas for improvement.
+For those appointed at the level of Lecturer, it is recommended that discussions between the Probationary Adviser and probationer regarding the above points should take place formally at least three times a term during the first year of appointment, every three months thereafter, and informally on a more frequent basis.
+Summary written records of all meetings should be produced and agreed with the probationer.
+These should be used to feed into the formal probationary reports.
+The feedback discussions should highlight areas where the probationer is doing well and areas for improvement along with action plans to address these areas.

-Where areas for improvement have been identified, the Probationary Adviser (with advice from the Assistant Dean where necessary) should investigate with the probationer how these improvements can be made.
+Where areas for improvement have been identified, the Probationary Adviser (with advice from the Head of School (or other line manager as appropriate) should investigate with the probationer how these improvements can be made and develop an appropriate action plan.

 The Probationary Adviser is responsible for: